* Record temperatures expected from St. Louis to Washington

 "Above-normal temperatures will continue to affect a large portion of the country from the northern Plains to the Mid-Atlantic over the next few days," the National Weather Service said.

-About 2.1 million homes and businesses from Illinois to New Jersey were still without power, with the biggest concentration in the Washington area.
+Nearly 2 million homes and businesses from Illinois to New Jersey were still without power, with the biggest concentration in the Washington area.

 With power lines down across the region, the U.S. government told federal workers in the Washington area they could take unscheduled leave or work from home on Monday and Tuesday.